SAP/migration-tool-for-cloud-integration/docs/README.md

     In **Migration Content** you have a list of all items which have been downloaded from the Source tenant (see: Get Integration Content).
 They are divided in 3 categories based on the 'Content Type' column:
     - Integration Packages;
     - Security Artifacts (User Credentials, Certificates, oAuth Credentials and Access Policies);
-    - Other Artifacts (Number Ranges, Custom Tags and JMS Brokers)
+    - Other Artifacts (Number Ranges, Custom Tags, Variables and JMS Brokers)

     This table has the following extra columns:
     - In Source: this should always be YES to signal that the item is present in the source tenant.
 If this value is NO, or there are items present in the source tenant which are not shown in the list, you can use the **Reset / Regenerated Content List** button to rebuild the list.